Charter RenewalYour step-by-step tutorial for renewing your charter.

 - The District Commissioner and District Executive will work with you to find an alternative charter partner.
 Churches, schools, and community service clubs are all options to consider.

-- If you have not connected with a likely new charter organization by no later than November 30, 2022, please ask to be referred to Jason Macpherson or Kathleen Jordan Jordan for other options.
+- If you have not connected with a likely new charter organization by no later than November 30, 2023, please ask to be referred to your Service Area Director or Kathleen Jordan for other options.

 Is starting a "Friend of the Unit" organization an option?

-No, this is not an option open to units.
+No, this is not an option open to units anymore.
 There are some existing units who are currently chartered by a “Friends of the Unit” organization.
-These units currently chartered this way may continue for the 2023 year.
+These units currently chartered this way may continue for the 2024 year.